Efficient implementation of quantum signal processing via the adiabatic-impulse model: Introduction

 The rest of the paper is organized as follows.
-In Sec.~\ref{QSP_and_AIM_Overview}, we review the key notions of the work: QSP and AIM.
+In Sec.~\ref{QSP_and_AIM_Overview}, we review the key notions of this work: QSP and AIM.
 In Sec.~\ref{QSP_AIM_mapping}, we describe the algorithms for converting parameters from QSP to AIM.
-In Sec.~\ref{Double_LZSM}, we show the way to use two Landau-Zener-Stückelberg-Majorana (LZSM) transitions \cite{SHEVCHENKO_2010,Ivakhnenko_2023,Glasbrenner2023} to implement QSP with reduced duration.
-In addition, we show an analogy between double LZSM transitions and a Mach-Zehnder interferometer to implement a rotation operator around the $x$-axis by an arbitrary angle.
+In Sec.~\ref{Double_LZSM}, we show the way to use two consecutive Landau-Zener-Stückelberg-Majorana (LZSM) transitions \cite{SHEVCHENKO_2010,Ivakhnenko_2023,Glasbrenner2023} to implement QSP faster.
+In addition, we show an analogy between double LZSM transition and a Mach-Zehnder interferometer to implement a rotation operator around the $x$-axis by an arbitrary angle.